nelson8013/MusalaSoftDroneTask/README.md

     ```

 ## API Endpoints
-- Here's the documentation for the endpoints.
+- Use Postman to access the endpoints
+- BASE URL: `HTTP://127.0.0.1:1989/api/v1`

-## Drone Controller
+## Drone Controller Documentation

 ### Get Drone
 Retrieve information about a specific drone.